Hind Al-Abadleh: Research

 She moved to Northwestern University for a postdoctoral scholarship working with Franz Geiger.
 Whilst she loved Iowa, 9/11 made America a hostile climate for Muslim women (and men).
-She was appointed to the Department of Chemistry at Wilfrid Laurier University as an Assistant Professor in 2005 and was eventually promoted to Full Professor.
+She was appointed to the Department of Chemistry at Wilfrid Laurier University as an assistant professor in 2005 and was eventually promoted to Full Professor.
 She was awarded a Research Corporation Cottrell College Science Award to study the surface interactions of organoarsenical compounds with geosorbents spectroscopically.
-Al-Abadleh holds adjunct professor appointment at the University of Waterloo.
+Al-Abadleh held an adjunct professor appointment at the University of Waterloo.
 She also was a visiting professor at the University of Toronto and Trent University (as the Inaugural Ray March Visiting Professor).
 The 2008 Petro-Canada award allowed her to study organic arsenic in soil and water.
-Her research has been supported by the American Chemical Society, Ontario's Ministry of Research and Innovation, Imperial Oil and Canadian Foundation for Climate and Atmospheric Sciences.
-She is studying the ageing of aerosols using computational chemistry, mathematical modelling and spectroscopy.
+Her research has been supported by the American Chemical Society, Ontario's Ministry of Research and Innovation, Imperial Oil and the Canadian Foundation for Climate and Atmospheric Sciences.
+She is studying the aging of aerosols using computational chemistry, mathematical modelling and spectroscopy.
 She gave a talk at 2014 TEDx Laurier University, To Dream and To Act.
-In 2015 she published a study showing that aqueous phases reactions of guaiacol and catechol with iron leads to the formation of secondary colored particles.
-This study highlighted additional pathways for particle growth in the atmosphere in addition to particle nucleation and growth from gas phase precursors.
+In 2015 she published a study showing that aqueous phase reactions of guaiacol and catechol with iron lead to the formation of secondary colored particles.
+This study highlighted additional pathways for particle growth in the atmosphere in addition to particle nucleation and growth from gas-phase precursors.

-In 2018 she was named the Fulbright Canada Research Chair in Climate Change, and will work at University of California, Irvine, for 2019.
+In 2018 she was named the Fulbright Canada Research Chair in Climate Change and worked at the University of California, Irvine, for 2019.
 This position allowed her to teach a course on environmental catalysis and conduct research on multiphase chemistry in atmospheric aerosols catalyzed by metals.
-She is also a board member of Nano Ontario.
+She was also a board member of Nano Ontario.

+At Laurier, Dr. Al-Abadleh was honored with the 2023 Hoffman-Little Award for teaching, leadership, and collaboration; the 2021 University Research Professor Award, a Faculty Mentoring Award in 2015 and multiple Wilfrid Laurier University Faculty Association Merit Awards.
+She was a fellow of the UK’s Royal Society of Chemistry, a long-time member of the American Chemical Society and the Chemical Institute of Canada.

+In August 2024, Dr. Al-Abadleh began serving as department chair for Earth, Environmental and Resource Sciences at the University of Texas.
+She died in January, 2025.